tanem/karma-protractor-demo/README.md

 ### BrowserStack

+Protractor can be pointed at BrowserStack's running Selenium server, and we can also specify BrowserStack browsers to run our tests against.
+Super useful!

 The default implementation uses a GitHub pages URL to serve up the content.
 Check out the `baseUrl` property in `protractor-bs.conf.js`.
 Update this if your site is hosted elsewhere.

 To run: